vanubuntu/VanubISO/README.md

 for VanubISO to work.
 This means you'll probably want to build the distro on Debian or Ubuntu.

-Run `vanubuntu.sh` to run the build.
+Run `bash ./vanubuntu.sh` as root to run the build.
+You can also pass the "flatpak" and/or "gsconnect" arguments to install the respective packages.